jdavisclark/bogart-handlebars/README.md

 bogart-handlebars is a handlebars adapter for the bogart view engine.

 # DO NOT USE YET!!!!!
-depends on an unpublished verion of bogart
+depends on an unpublished version of bogart